borayetkin/CS319-Term-Project/README.md

 - **Data & Analysis Dashboard:** A centralized dashboard where coordinators can access all tour-related data, including high school success rates, percentage of Bilkent student shares, advisor and guide ratings, and more.

 ### 2.8 Advisor Functions
-- **Conference Room Arrangements**: Schedule and book rooms for tours and assign guides based on availability and performance.
 - Advisors assign guides to tours based on availability, performance reviews, and qualifications.
 They can only see tours and guides for their assigned days.
 - Advisors can use custom filters to search for guides based on their academic major, school of graduation, and experience level (trainee, junior, senior).

 ### 2.9 Event ID and Feedback
 - Applicant schools receive an event ID to check tour status and provide feedback, which is used to evaluate guide performance.
 - Event page also contains important information when visiting Bilkent: roads, rules etc.

-### 2.10 Excel Automation
+### 2.10 Table Automation
-- Automates data transfer between Excel and the system’s database, simplifying data entry for schools and guides.
+- Automates data transfer between the tables and the system’s database, simplifying data entry for schools and guides.
-- High schools can upload participant information in Excel format, simplifying data entry for large groups.
+- High schools can upload participant information in table format, simplifying data entry for large groups.

 ## 3. Project Structure

 ### Backend (Node.js + Express)